gchartier/CompendiaScraper/README.md

 ## Result

 The scraper works better than I could have hoped for despite many struggles I ran into with inconsistencies in the data.
 It is used every week by me to retrieve the data needed for Compendia to be useful.

+## Future Development

+I will continue to maintain this as it is a crucial part of [Compendia](https://github.com/gchartier/Compendia).
+### Plans for future developments:
+-   Host on AWS to be run every week at the same time so that it does not need to be manually run.
+-   Test thoroughly
+-   Automate error reporting to email or mobile push notifications so that I am aware of any parsing errors that need to be corrected